RUB-SysSec/NEMO/README.md

     ...
 ```

-We few months later, we optimized the memory consumption by only storing *n-grams* that really occur in the training corpus.
+A few months later, we optimized the memory consumption by only storing *n-grams* that really occur in the training corpus.
 If a rare *n-gram* like the 4-gram `o9py` does not occur in the training file, we used to return a very small default probability instead.
 This helped quite a lot to reduce the required memory, still, like Google Chrome, our solution easy occupied more than __20GB of RAM__. :poop:

 ```
 cp_dict_sparse: